RkayG/iMuzic/README.md

     - Applies custom styling, sets up the page, and integrates the recommendation functionality.

 5. **config.ini:**
     - Configuration file to store Spotify API credentials.
-Ensure this file is not shared publicly.
+This was not added to GitHub.

 ## Installation